huynguyenbao/huynguyenbao.github.io/_posts/2022-09-24-variational-methods-segmentation_p1.md

 ### Euler - Lagrange equation

-What we need to find right now is not finite number of parameters but actually the **function $C$** and how we minimize energy function $E$ where $C$ is an argument?
+What we need to find right now is **not finite number of parameters** but actually the **function $C$** and how we minimize energy function $E$ where $C$ is an argument?

-According to Euler - Lagrange equation, the optimal function $f$ must hold the necessary condition (Read more at [here](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)).
+According to Euler - Lagrange equation, the optimal function $f$ must hold the **necessary condition** (Read more at [here](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation)).

 The energy function can be written in the form:

 $$\begin{equation}
   E(C) = \int_0^1L(C, C_s, C_{ss}) \, ds
 \end{equation}$$

-And the necessary condition is:
+And the **necessary condition** is:

 $$\begin{equation}
   \dfrac{dE}{dC} = \dfrac{\partial L}{\partial Cs} - \dfrac{\partial}{\partial s}\left(\dfrac{\partial L}{\partial C_s}\right) + \dfrac{\partial ^ 2}{\partial s^2}\left(\dfrac{\partial L}{\partial C_{ss}}\right) = 0
 \end{equation}$$

-In fact, this necessary condition does not guarantee that the solution is global optimum but only local optimum.
+In fact, this necessary condition does not guarantee that the solution is global optimum but only **local optimum**.
 However, at least we still can find an acceptable solution by using gradient descent.

 Continue to expand the above equation and get:

 Since $C = (x(s), y(s))$, we will take derivative two times, respect to $x$ and to $y$.

 * $x = x(s)$

 $$\begin{aligned}
   \dfrac{dE}{dx} &= \dfrac{\partial L}{\partial x} - \dfrac{\partial}{\partial s}\left(\dfrac{\partial L}{\partial x_s}\right) + \dfrac{\partial ^2}{\partial s^2}\left(\dfrac{\partial L}{\partial x_{ss}}\right) \\
   &= -(I_{x}I_{xx} + I_yI_{yx}) - \alpha (s) \dfrac{\partial x'}{\partial s} + \beta (s) \dfrac{\partial x''}{\partial s^2} \\